 - Tell them what to do next to move forward

-Generally, it’s best to contact potential influencers through the platform you want them to promote on, unless they specify an alternative channel.
+Generally, it’s best to contact potential influencers through the platform on which you want them to promote your products, unless they specify an alternative channel.
 Sometimes, for instance, an influencer prefers you email them so they can leave their social media direct messages for their fans.
 Other influencers may work with an agency and prefer that you get in touch through their representatives.

-Above all, though, like your lifecycle emails, you want your pitch to lead the influencer to take action — usually a next step, like responding by email or setting up a phone call to talk specifics.
+Above all, though, you want your pitch to lead the influencer to take action—usually a next step, like responding by email or setting up a phone call to talk specifics.

 Personalize your pitch